cis1912/website/content/lectures/lec04.md

 ## What is Kubernetes?

 At the most basic level, Kubernetes is a tool for orchestrating containers.
-In most scenarios these are Docker containers, but we can actually use Kubernetes to orchestrate any compliant container.
+In most scenarios these are Docker containers, but we can actually use Kubernetes to orchestrate any container that complies to the API specification (even VMs!).
 This tool will take us from running containers locally to running containers in production.

 ## Pods

 A pod in Kubernetes is the most basic unit of work.
-They are **tight couplings** of containers: this means they are containers running on the same machine sharing the same network (though they do not share the same filesystem).
+They are **tight couplings** of containers: this means they are containers running on the same machine (node) sharing the same network (though they do not share the same filesystem).
 Pods can be labelled for querying for later.
 If we had pods that were running the `bender-catalog` of our application, would could give them key `app` and value `bender-catalog`.
 This makes it easier to reference them we want to have these pods interact with other pods.

 ![Pod Visualization](/img/lec04/pod_vis.png)

-In Docker, containers are the smallest unit of work, why don't we stick with that for Kubernetes?
-Containers are supposed to run a single process, but in Kubernetes we will often want to group multiple processes together.
-For example if your application requires both FastAPI and a Redis cache, we can group these together into one pod.
-Note that we can still have a pod that only runs one container, so if we want a container to be the smallest unit of work that is still achievable.

 ## Nodes

-Nodes are hosts for pods, these are the actual machines that are running your pods.
+Nodes are hosts for pods, these are the actual machines (virtual or physical) that are running your pods.
 There are two types of pods: worker and main (sometimes referred to as master, but terminology is changing).
 The worker nodes are the nodes actually performing the work.
 The main node is the brains of the cluster.
-When we make changes to our cluster using the Kubernetes API, it is handled by the main node which then makes the appropriate changes to the cluster.
+When we make changes to our cluster using the Kubernetes API, it is handled by the API server on the main node which then makes the appropriate changes to the cluster.

 ![Node Visualization](/img/lec04/node_vis.png)